alexespinoza28/alexespinoza28/README.md

 You can click the Preview link to take a look at your changes.
 --->

--I am currently a computer science major at Palomar planning to transfer to a four-year year in the fall of 2025.
+- 😺 I am currently a computer science major at Palomar planning to transfer to a four-year year in the fall of 2025.
--The programming languages I know are Java, Python, and Javascript.
+- 🧑‍💻 The programming languages I know are Java, Python, and Javascript.
--I'm currently learning Java through my school curriculum and have picked up Python and Javascript in my free time.
+- 🦆 I'm currently learning Java through my school curriculum and have picked up Python and Javascript in my free time.